aburgasser/splat/docs/splat.rst

 The SPLAT Spectrum object
 -------------------------

+.. _`Spectrum class` : api.html#spectrum

-Spectal data are manipulated as a Spectrum object, which contains the relevant data (wavelength, flux, uncertainty) and additional information on the source and/or observation.
+Spectal data are manipulated as a `Spectrum class`_ object, which contains the relevant data (wavelength, flux, uncertainty) and additional information on the source and/or observation.
 A Spectrum object is the output of the various database access routines: